get-chat/web-app/README.md

 	.then((response) => {
 		const config = response.data;

-		// It is needed for ChatMessageClass
+		// It is needed for ChatMessageModel
 		window.config = config;

  		// Init Sentry